Pre-conference options - Monday 1 September

 As the lead author, Elise will guide you through the key changes and what they mean for event organisers, road controlling authorities, and traffic management professionals.
 Learn how the new risk-based approach to Temporary Traffic Management (TTM) offers more flexibility, clarity, and proportionality for events of all shapes and sizes.

-Featuring real-world case studies, this session is a must for anyone working at the intersection of events and road safety
+Featuring real-world case studies, this session is a must for anyone working at the intersection of events and road safety1:30PM Session one option:

 Maximising Event Reach with the Regional Event Promotion Fund - Tim Farmer, Nduro Events